 The task force consisting of representatives from KVIC, KVIB, DIC and Banks take the responsibility of identifying the borrowers.
-The projected would be appraised by banks both on technical and economic viability aspects of the unit.
+The projection would be appraised by banks both on technical and economic viability aspects of the unit.
 The task force clears the application after the application fulfills the criteria of Industry, per capita investment, rural area, negative list so as to avoid approval of loans in banks.
 Before releasing the loan bank will inform the KVIC, DIC, KVIB etc., as the case may be for arranging EDP training to the beneficiary, if he/she has not undergone such training.
 The loan applicants who have already undergone training at least for 2 weeks under entrepreneurship Development Programme (EDP)/skill development programme (SDP)/ Entrepreneurship cum skill development programme (ESDP) or vocational training (VT) are allowed to submit application directly to banks.
 However banks would refer the applications received by them to task force for its consideration.

 What type of security to be offered to the bank?

 Banks do not insist for collateral security for projects involving loan up to Rs.5 lakh, which is cleared by task force, in line with the guidelines of RBI.
 Beyond Rs.5 lakh, security norms of individual banks applicable.

 Which are the activities not eligible for PMEGP loan scheme?

 The following activities are in the negative list and therefore such activities are not eligible under PMEGP loan schemes